New Employee Orientation

 - New employee orientation - HR office will schedule this with you and add it to your Google calander.
 Use this checklist to ensure you have completed all follow up items after your orientation.

-- Stop Harassment & Discrimination online training- contact Myesha Abdulrahman
+- Intersections: Preventing Harassment & Sexual Violence online training- contact Myesha Abdulrahman

 - Active shooter (can only be viewed on campus in Safari browser)